osohq/oso/docs/content/python/new-roles/getting-started.md

 group permissions into **roles**, and assign these roles to users.
-This is known as **Role-Based Access Control (RBAC).** The SQLAlchemy roles library extends the ``Oso`` core library with built in configuration, data modeling and enforcement of roles based access control.
+This is known as **Role-Based Access Control (RBAC).** The SQLAlchemy roles library extends the ``Oso`` core library with built in configuration, data modeling and enforcement of role-based access control.

 In this guide, we'll walk through the basics of starting to use the SQLAlchemy roles library, using the